 - Walk me through your resume?

-Question TypesTraditional questions that you may encounter are in the following categories:
+Question TypesTraditional questions that you may encounter often fall into the following categories:

 - General (who you are, your interest in the position, your background)